 Along with the Murabitun, other groups are in favour of a gold dinar and silver dirham, or have introduced their version already.
 These include the IMN-World Islamic Standard in Indonesia, Islamic State and Hizb ub-Tahrir.
 The Minaret of Freedom Institute by contrast favours a metallic currency without specifically having a predilection for dinars and dirhams.
 One might, finally, discern a group that does not want to replace existing national systems by another one, but is in favour of some form of gold dinar for settling international payments imbalances between Muslim-majority countries.
 Former Malaysian Prime Minister Mahathir Muhammad was an outspoken representative of this group.
 We thus have the following line-up:

-1. The Murabitun.
+1. The Murabitun Movement.

 2. The Malaysian initiative was enthusiastically followed in Indonesia.
 An organisation called Islamic Mint Nusantara, now using the name IMN-World Islamic Standard, was set up in 2000 in order to mint gold dinars and silver dirhams.
-They run a mobile exchange system, Dinarfirst, fully backed by gold and silver coins, meant for saving purposes, zakat payments, mahar (nuptial gift) and ‘sundry financial transactions’—which can only mean as a medium of exchange (dinarfirst.org; www.sunnahmoney.com/gold-dinar-silver-dirham/).
+They run a mobile exchange system, Dinarfirst, fully backed by gold and silver coins, meant for saving purposes, zakat payments, mahar (nuptial gift) and ‘sundry financial transactions’—which can only mean as a medium of exchange.

-3. The Islamic State Caliphate announced, in a video released on 29 August 2015, that it is minting gold dinars and silver dirhams, supplemented by copper fulus for small denominations (Mohney 2015).
+3. The Islamic State Caliphate announced, in a video released on 29 August 2015, that it was minting gold dinars and silver dirhams, supplemented by copper fulus for small denominations.
 They are not only meant for circulation in the areas under Islamic State’s rule, but are also offered to residents of other countries.
-Sets containing two gold dinars, three silver dirhams and two copper fulus can be ordered by paying US $950 into a bitcoin account (isis-coins.com/).
-It is rumoured, though, that the coins issued by Islamic State are not made of solid gold, but are only plated with gold (Plis 2015).
+Sets containing two gold dinars, three silver dirhams and two copper fulus could be ordered by paying US $950 into a bitcoin account.
+It is rumoured, though, that the coins issued by Islamic State were not made of solid gold, but are only plated with gold.

 Figure 1.
 Coins of Islamic State.

-Source: Gillian Mohney, 2015, Islamic State Claims to Mint Gold Coins in Effort to Drive US to Financial Ruin, https://news.vice.com/article/islamic-state-claims-to-mint-gold-coins-in-effort-to-drive-us-to-financial-ruin.
+Source: Gillian Mohney, ‘Islamic State Claims to Mint Gold Coins in Effort to Drive US to Financial Ruin’, 2015, https://news.vice.com/article/islamic-state-claims-to-mint-gold-coins-in-effort-to-drive-us-to-financial-ruin.

-4. The British branch of Hizb ut-Tahrir, a group that is out to restore the Caliphate in the Muslim world (but not IS-style), propagates a full gold dinar and silver dirham currency for Muslims and similar fully metallic currencies for other countries, arguing that such a currenct not only is required for a genuinely Islamic state but is also indispensable for economic stability and sustainable growth (Gold Standard 2011).
+4. The British branch of Hizb ut-Tahrir, a group that is out to restore the Caliphate in the Muslim world (but not IS-style), propagates a full gold dinar and silver dirham currency for Muslims and similar fully metallic currencies for other countries, arguing that such a currenct not only is required for a genuinely Islamic state but is also indispensable for economic stability and sustainable growth.

-5. The Minaret of Freedom Institute of Bethesda, MD, an Islamic think-tank close to the Austrian School of economics in its views on the economy, is, like Hizb ut-Tahrir, convinced that a truly Islamic society requires a metallic standard and argues that the rest of the world would be well-advised to adopt the gold standard as well, as it is seen as a prerequisite for a more just, inflation-free economy.
-Its President, Imad-ad-Dean Ahmad, states that ‘The case for following our Islamic heritage on these matters is moral as well as utilitarian’ (Ahmad 1998).
+5. The Minaret of Freedom Institute of Bethesda in the US, an Islamic think-tank close to the Austrian School of economics in its views on the economy, is, like Hizb ut-Tahrir, convinced that a truly Islamic society requires a metallic standard and argues that the rest of the world would be well-advised to adopt the gold standard as well, as it is seen as a prerequisite for a more just, inflation-free economy.
+Its President, Imad-ad-Dean Ahmad, states that ‘The case for following our Islamic heritage on these matters is moral as well as utilitarian’.
 Unlike Hizb ut-Tahrir, though, he sets little store by specifically Islamic dinars and dirhams.
 Like one strand of the Austrian school, what counts for him is to have a stable currency.
 Ahmad even goes so far as to maintain that ‘A 100% reserve in a monetary commodity is not necessary if one has ample total collateral to maintain confidence’.
 He does not pay any attention to silver.